Is a Traffic Ticket For Failing to Pull Over or Yield to An Emergency Vehicle a Major Offence?

 Failing to Properly React to An Emergency Vehicle May Result In a Fine Ranging From $400 to $2,000 For a First Offence and Between $1,000 and $4,000 For a Subsequent Offence.
 Significant Affects to Insurance Rates May Also Result.

-Understanding the Law Requiring Drivers to Slow and Yield or Stop For Emergency Vehicles Such As Ambulance, Fire, or Police
+Understanding the Requirement to Slow and Yield or Stop For Emergency Vehicles Such As Ambulance, Fire, or Police

-When an emergency vehicle such as a police car, a fire truck, or an ambulance, is responding to an emergency, or even where a tow truck is attending at an accident scene or attending to help the driver of a disabled vehicle, the law requires all other drivers to slow and yield or stop depending on the nature of the emergency vehicle or circumstance.
+When an emergency vehicle such as a fire truck, a police car, or an ambulance, is responding to an emergency, or even where a tow truck is attending at an accident scene or attending to help the driver of a disabled vehicle, the law requires all other drivers to slow and yield or stop depending on the nature of the emergency vehicle or circumstance.

 Approaching, following emergency vehicles